Housing Condition Survey

 My house is in good condition, why should I take part?

 The survey needs to include information about all properties, not just housing in poor condition.
-It is important that the survey covers private tenants and homeowners living in all types of properties to make sure that the results are representative of the area.
+It is important that the survey includes private tenants and homeowners living in all types of properties to make sure that the results provide information that is representative of the whole area.

 What will the surveyor do and what information will they want?